IainJackson90/pp4-holiday-dreams/README.md

 # Features

 Each Feature was designed to be as user friendly as possible with a clear direction of what is expected from them trough use of visual notifications
+All these feature ma differ dependant on the size of the device being used to view the web app

 ## Existing Features